 Keep working on your performance.
 Rehearse on your own and record your rehearsal.
 Post a link to your rehearsal video here.

-We will have an in-class rehearsal next Thursday.
-Get ready to perform in front of the class and our guest critic.
-The piece should be 95% complete by the time of rehearsal next week.
+We will have an in-class rehearsal next Wednesday.
+Get ready to perform in front of the class.
+The piece should be 90% complete by the time of rehearsal next week.